DOI-USGS/ISIS3/CONTRIBUTING.md

 committers should seek to arrive at a consensus by way of addressing concerns being expressed by discussion, compromise on the proposed change, or withdrawal of the proposed change.

-When making a contribution for the first time, please add your name to the Authors.rst file **and** the `.zenodo.json file.` We strongly recommend adding your affiliation and ORCiD to the `zenodo.json` file.
+When making a contribution for the first time, please add your name to the `.zenodo.json file.` We strongly recommend adding your affiliation and ORCiD to the `zenodo.json` file.
 These additions only have to happen once.

 # Becoming a Committer